Engineering Effective Hamiltonians: Examples

-All control searches were undertaken using the modified GRAPE algorithm for evaluating partial derivatives with respect to piecewise constant control amplitudes, the details of which were given in Appendix~\ref{sec:GRAPE}.
-Our general procedure for finding a working control sequence was to first pick a pulse length $T$ and thereafter a number of time steps $N$.
-We kept all subintervals of $[0,T]$ of equal length $\Delta T = T/N$ and always picked an $N$ for which $\Delta T < \tau_\text{Rabi} / 30$, where $\tau_\text{Rabi}$ is the length of a Rabi cycle.
-Given some $T$ and $N$, we generated $\sim 40$ seed waveforms $\alpha^{(0)}$ the pulse amplitudes $\lbrace \alpha^{(0)}_{i,j} \rbrace$ of which were drawn from independent uniform distributions.
+Given some $T$ and $N$ and having determined the suitable $\lbrace p_i \rbrace$, we generated $\sim 40$ seed waveforms $\alpha^{(0)}$, the pulse amplitudes $\lbrace \alpha^{(0)}_{i,j} \rbrace$ of which were drawn from independent uniform distributions.
 We used \mathematica{}'s \texttt{FindMaximum} function for multivariate conjugate-gradients optimization on these seeds with the maximum number of target function evaluations set to 1000.
 If none of the $\sim 40$ searches yielded $\Phi > 0.9999$ we increased $T$ and $N$ and repeated the same procedure.
 For the seeds that reached $\Phi > 0.9999$ in under 1000 $\Phi$ evaluations, we let the optimization run until FindMaximum was terminated by machine precision.

-When presenting the control sequences for the first three examples in the figures below, we rotate the system generator $G(t)$ basis in the following way: $\sigma_x \rightarrow \frac{1}{\sqrt{2}} \left( \sigma_x + \sigma_y \right)$ and $\sigma_y \rightarrow \frac{1}{\sqrt{2}} \left( \sigma_x - \sigma_y \right)$.
-This is done since the basis change tends to highlight the similarities between the pulses found and known analytic solutions.
-Furthermore, because for all of these examples, we are either not concerned about the final unitary $U(T)$ generated or we demand it be an identity operator, such basis change does not affect the desired characteristics of the control sequence.